It's Not My Car

 So when a management-led safety program starts to derail, through lack of budget, disappearing leadership support, or just plain complacency, employees may think its kinda cool (yes, the same people the program was designed to help!).
-Rumors fly, observation cards get sabotaged (see the Anatomy of Pencil Whipping blog post) and become a platform for personal gripes, jokes and ribbing will be heard… “told ya so”… “flavor of the month.”
+Rumors fly, observation cards get sabotaged (see my Anatomy of Pencil Whipping article in Professional Safety) and become a platform for personal gripes, jokes and ribbing will be heard… “told ya so”… “flavor of the month.”
 In the end, employees (supervisors and leaders too) may actually enjoy seeing it get crushed.

 Back to the rental car lot… what if I was in my car and a bus started crushing the side of MY car?
 Would I be pissed!
 Darn toot’n I would be.